kahveciderin/cornlang-docs/docs/chapter01/helloworld.md

 Second, you see the "Hello, world!" string.
 This is a string literal.
 A string literal is a string of characters surrounded by double quotes.
 We pass this string as an argument to the `println` function.

 Third, there is no line terminator in Cornlang.
 The cornpiler is smart enough to understand where each statement ends, so it doesn't require the programmer to manually terminate the line.
-If you wish hovewer, you can force it to terminate the line with a semicolon (`;`).
+If you wish however, you can force it to terminate the line with a semicolon (`;`).

 Now that you've written a simple "Hello, world!" program, let's move on to writing more complex programs.